-Released as a double a-side with Eleanor Rigby, Yellow Submarine has become a divisive song among Beatles fans.
-To many it's a charming singalong for all ages; for others, it’s one of the band’s weakest moments, and an unnecessary bout of whimsy on the otherwise flawless Revolver.
+Released as a double a-side with ‘Eleanor Rigby’, ‘Yellow Submarine’ has become a divisive song among Beatles fans.
+To many it is a charming singalong for all ages; for others, it’s one of the band’s weakest moments, and an unnecessary bout of whimsy on the otherwise flawless Revolver.

 I don’t actually know where they got the idea for it; I just felt it was a really interesting track for me to do.
 I’d been doing a lot of covers.
 At that time I did either covers or something they wrote specifically for me.

-‘Yellow Submarine’ chimed perfectly with the carefree, nostalgic and childlike attitudes that dominated the burgeoning psychedelic era.
+‘Yellow Submarine’ chimed perfectly with the carefree, nostalgic and childlike attitudes that dominated the psychedelic era.

-I remember lying in bed one night, in that moment before you’re falling asleep – that little twilight moment when a silly idea comes into your head – and thinking of Yellow Submarine: 'We all live in a yellow submarine…’
+I remember lying in bed one night, in that moment before you’re falling asleep – that little twilight moment when a silly idea comes into your head – and thinking of ‘Yellow Submarine’: ‘We all live in a yellow submarine…’

 I quite like children’s things; I like children’s minds and imagination.
 So it didn’t seem uncool to me to have a pretty surreal idea that was also a children’s idea.
 I thought also, with Ringo being so good with children – a knockabout uncle type – it might not be a bad idea for him to have a children’s song, rather than a very serious song.
 He wasn’t that keen on singing.

 ‘Yellow Submarine’ was a songwriting collaboration between John Lennon and Paul McCartney.
 Lennon wrote the verse melody, which was combined with McCartney’s chorus.
 The 2022 deluxe reissue of Revolver contained Lennon’s original demo of the song, a nostalgic, despondent look at his childhood:

 In the place where I was born